LifeBrandz posts S$6.7m annual loss

 Revenue fell 39 per cent year-on-year to S$3.4 million, down from S$5.57 million, on the back of lower revenue from its food and beverage (F&B) as well as travel booking services.

-Loss per share for the year increased to 1.17 Singapore cents, from 62 Singapore cents.
+Loss per share for the year increased to 1.17 Singapore cents, from 0.62 Singapore cent.

 LifeBrandz, a holding company for various F&B, fintech and travel brands, attributed the fall in F&B revenue primarily to the closure of Japanese restarants Hashida Sushi in Singapore and Sushi Nagai in the US in April and May 2020, respectively.